What Others Are Saying!

 Peter Aron, Facilitator of Adventure-Based Experiential Education“My experience with The Practitioners Program has been profound and generative.
 Every class focuses on the group’s truth as well as each participant’s truth.
 We choose the extent to which we will be present.
 We get to see the result of this choice.
 Each class is a living laboratory to explore the process of change and the conscious use of self in becoming an ally and agent of change, in ourselves and others.
 Edie Seashore and Michael Broom are astute observers of human behavior and skillful, caring facilitators.
 I leave each session stretched, intellectually, practically, and emotionally.
 Even when I am inclined to “play it safe,” it is difficult to do so, as the program offers me the chance to leap for the ring.
 The Practitioners Program has a way of both centering us and throwing us off balance, with the result that ideas are clarified, space is opened for new insights and personal awareness, and our consciousness is rearranged.”

-Nina Kern, OD Consultant and Project Manager, JBS International, Inc“The Practitioners’ Program is a true learning cohort – a group of us has continued to meet as a community of practice.
+Nina Kern, OD Consultant and Project Manager, JBS International, Inc “The Practitioners’ Program [a former name of Leadership & Self-Mastery] is a true learning cohort – a group of us has continued to meet as a community of practice.
 We’ve built relationships with one another that allow us to challenge one another’s thinking, let our hair down and talk about the un-discussables and what worries us.
 You can’t do that in an OD “classroom.”

 The great thing about the Practitioner’s Program is you learn there are no formulas.
 There’s nothing like “once you got it down you’re home free.”
 There is no litany except learning Use of Self Skills.
 And I’d say that the Practitioners’ Program is all about Use of Self Skills.”